 Laying Plain Ended Pipes

-As noted above, many drainage systems are termed Plain-ended.
-This refers to the pipes, which have no integral socket and rely on couplings to join together pipes and fittings.
-This type of system has some advantages over socket and spigot types, in that the separate couplings offer greater flexibility and off-cuts from pipes can utilised by simply adding a coupling to each end.
+As mentioned above most drainage systems are termed Plain-ended.
+This refers to the pipes, which have no integral socket and rely on couplings to join together the drainage pipes and fittings.
+This type of system has some advantages over socket and spigot types, in that the separate couplings offer greater flexibility and off-cuts from pipes can utilised by simply adding a coupling to each end, helping make the job as cost effective as possible (which never hurts!)

 The ends of the pipes are chamfered when new.
 Pipes and fittings that have been cut may need to have the cut end chamfered on-site; cut ends to plastic pipes can be easily chamfered by means of a file.

-With all plain-ended systems, the basic laying procedure is the same:
+With all plain-ended drainage systems, the basic laying procedure is the same:

 Plastic Drainage pipes are simply cut to size using a handsaw or full-size hacksaw, and then using a file to chamfer the newly-cut end.